 Ten Pin Bowling

-Our most favourite thing to do and the thing that we always do first on our days out here is to go bowling.
-Skegness bowl is located in the under belly (so to speak) of Skegness pier.
+Our most favourite thing to do at Skegness Pier and the thing that we always do first on our days out here is to go bowling.
+Skegness bowl is located in the underbelly (so to speak) of Skegness Pier.
 If you arrive between 10am and 11am at the weekend it’s just £2.75 each a game (plus shoe hire).
 This offer is subject to change so ring ahead if you want to make sure the offer stands.
 They have plenty of other offers such as extra games for just £1.95, kids bowl free at the weekend and more.
 Please follow this link for current discount vouchers to print off before you visit.

 They even have glow in the dark bowling sessions.
 It’s not the most up to date bowling alley however that is why we like it.
 The scoring has an element of fun with different characters on the screen celebrating your highs and lows.
 You can select which player has bumpers on your lane and they have stands for the little ones to roll their bowling balls down.

-The amusements at Skegness pier are endless.
-Not only are there plenty to choose from, by the main entrance, they just keep going and going and going.
-There’s amusements across virtually the whole top floor and believe you me that’s a big area.
+The amusements at Skegness Pier in Skegness are endless.
+Not only is there plenty to choose from, by the main entrance, they just keep going and going and going.
+There are amusements across virtually the whole top floor and believe you me that’s a big area.
 We love the 2p slots there and there’s also a few £1 rides for younger kids.

 Captain Kids & Cafe